Xero API Integration: Pricing, Scopes, Sync Boundaries

 What Reporting Limitations Does the Xero API Have?

-The Xero API has five reporting limitations that consistently surprise teams building dashboards: customers and suppliers share one model with no API-level filter, aged-receivables endpoints return one contact at a time, there is no cash flow statement endpoint, tracking-category breakdowns are inconsistent, and record updates require sending the whole object.
+The Xero API has five reporting limitations that consistently surprise teams building dashboards: customers and suppliers share one model with no API-level filter, aged-receivables endpoints return one contact at a time, the standard Accounting API reports have no cash flow statement endpoint (the separate Finance API does, behind gated access), tracking-category breakdowns are inconsistent, and record updates require sending the whole object.

 Customers and suppliers live in one table.
 Xero does not separate customers and suppliers.
 They share a single Contacts model, distinguished only by isCustomer and isSupplier flags, and a single contact can be both.
 There is also no way to filter invoices to just customers at the API level, so a common pattern is to pull the list of customer contacts first, then filter invoices against that list in your own code.
 Get this wrong and your "customer revenue" report silently includes supplier transactions.

 Aged receivables and payables come one contact at a time.
-This is the constraint that catches teams off guard most often.
-If you want an aged AR or AP report (the breakdown of who owes you what, and how overdue it is), Xero’s API does not let you pull it for all contacts in one call.
+If you want an aged AR or AP report (the breakdown of who owes you what, and how overdue it is), Xero's API does not let you pull it for all contacts in one call.
 The dedicated aged-report endpoints return data for a single contact at a time.
 For a business with hundreds of customers, naively building an aging dashboard means hundreds of API calls, which collides directly with the rate limits and the new egress meter.
 The practical workaround is to reconstruct aging yourself from invoice due dates and payment records, which is far more call-efficient but is real work to get right.

 Reports do not always break down by tracking category.
 Xero uses tracking categories (department, project, location) to segment financial data, but several report endpoints, including the trial balance, have historically had limited or inconsistent support for returning data split by those categories.
 If your reporting depends on per-department or per-project breakdowns, validate that the specific report endpoint you need actually returns them before you promise it to anyone.